randlab/ArchpyOnline/README.md

    python UpdateBoreholes.py
    ```
    in order to update the local cache of the boreholes database.

-## Languages

-The project is primarily developed using the following languages:

-- Python: 84.5%
-- HTML: 11.8%
-- CSS: 1.8%
-- Jupyter Notebook: 1.4%
-- JavaScript: 0.5%

 For more details, please refer to the repository files and their respective contents.